Tornadoes of 2015: October 4 (China)

-October 30–31
+October 30–31 (United States)

-A small tornado outbreak occurred across Texas, Louisiana and Mississippi during a major flooding event.
+A small tornado outbreak occurred across Texas, Louisiana, and Mississippi during a major flooding event.
 The first two tornadoes touched down in southern Texas during the early morning hours of the 30th, including an EF1 in Los Coyotes that was caught on surveillance video lifting a barn from its foundation and destroying it.
 Other outbuildings and trees sustained damage along the path as well.
 Another EF0 near Willamar knocked over a cotton seed holder and snapped tree limbs.
 More intense tornado activity occurred later on the 30th, as tornadoes impacted areas in and around the greater Austin and Houston areas, a few of which were strong.
 An EF0 struck the town of D'Hanis early in the morning, causing tree and roof damage throughout town.
 One frail, older brick building in the downtown area had its second story collapse.
 The town of Floresville sustained a direct hit from a strong EF2 tornado, where extensive tree and roof damage occurred, a billboard was collapsed, and recreational vehicles were thrown and destroyed, including one that was lifted and deposited on the roof of a three-story hotel.
 The local high school was severely damaged, sustaining two major exterior wall collapses on the second floor, as well as partial collapse of its roof.
 Another EF2 tornado damaged at least 25 homes near the town of Geronimo.
 Some of the homes sustained total roof loss, and mobile homes were rolled and destroyed.
 Numerous trees were downed, and outbuildings, garages, and pieces of farm equipment were damaged or destroyed as well.